joelouthan/Theologicus/src/pastorals/1-timothy5-3-16.md

 >1 Timothy 5:3 Support widows who are genuinely in need.
 4 But if any widow has children or grandchildren, let them learn to practice godliness toward their own family first and to repay their parents, for this pleases God.
 5 The widow who is truly in need and left all alone has put her hope in God and continues night and day in her petitions and prayers; 6 however, she who is self-indulgent is dead even while she lives.
 7 Command this also, so that they will be above reproach.
 8 But if anyone does not provide for his own family, especially for his own household, he has denied the faith and is worse than an unbeliever.

->Luke 21:1-4 (CSB) He looked up and saw the rich dropping their offerings into the temple treasury.
+>Luke 21:1-4 He looked up and saw the rich dropping their offerings into the temple treasury.
 2 He also saw a poor widow dropping in two tiny coins.
 3 “Truly I tell you,” he said, “this poor widow has put in more than all of them.
 4 For all these people have put in gifts out of their surplus, but she out of her poverty has put in all she had to live on.”

 ### Christ's heart: He calls us to commune with the Father

 >1 Timothy 5:9 No widow is to be enrolled on the list for support unless she is at least sixty years old, has been the wife of one husband, 10 and is well known for good works—that is, if she has brought up children, shown hospitality, washed the saints’ feet, helped the afflicted, and devoted herself to every good work.

->Luke 2:36-38 (CSB) There was also a prophetess, Anna, a daughter of Phanuel, of the tribe of Asher.
+>Luke 2:36-38 There was also a prophetess, Anna, a daughter of Phanuel, of the tribe of Asher.
 She was well along in years, having lived with her husband seven years after her marriage, 37 and was a widow for eighty-four years.
 She did not leave the temple, serving God night and day with fasting and prayers.
 38 At that very moment, she came up and began to thank God and to speak about him to all who were looking forward to the redemption of Jerusalem.

 ### Christ's heart: He calls us to good works